 A cavernous journey of discovery

-Having stumbled upon the flea market by chance (I knew about it, but was on my way to the castle and not planning a visit), I couldn’t help but be drawn inside.
+Having stumbled upon Lewes flea market by chance (I knew about it, but I was on my way to the castle and not planning a visit), I couldn’t help but be drawn inside.
 There’s just something about the oddity of the outside that says, “Come on in and explore” and what’s not to love about the combination of a stone lion, a bathtub, and the Queen’s Guard as a welcome.

 Once inside, prepare to lose yourself for a while because spread across two floors, and with every conceivable crevice filled to bursting, is the most diverse and intoxicating selection, of well, er … stuff!
 Indeed, whilst you may not know what you’re looking for, you’ll have a great deal of fun here trying to find it!